 A fourth group, known as the '1978 purchase' was a collection of literary manuscripts and papers of David Jones which was purchased by the Library from the executors of the estate of David Jones at the same time 'Group A' was deposited by them.
 This group included manuscripts of In Parenthesis, The Anathemata, Epoch and Artist, The Sleeping Lord and other fragments and The Rime of the Ancient Mariner.
 This collection was briefly listed on p.
 62 of the NLW Annual Report for 1978-1979, and a draft catalogue of the worksheets of In Parenthesis and The Anathemata was compiled at the Library in 1981 (NLW ex 2393).

 The Library of David Jones was deposited at the National Library of Wales in 1975, and was subsequently bought from his heirs in 1978.
 Some of the books as bought contained letters and prints.
 Where a letter related to a book it was left in place, but where there was no obvious relationship the letter was transferred to the Library's Department of Manuscripts, and form part of this collection.
-For further details see The Library of David Jones: A Catalogue by Huw Ceiriog Jones (National Library of Wales, Aberystwyth, 1995).
+For further details see Huw Ceiriog Jones, The Library of David Jones: A Catalogue (Aberystwyth: National Library of Wales, 1995).